aiya000/aiya000.github.io-old/posts/2017-12-12-how-to-make-adhoc-polymorphism-less-ad-hoc-in-elm.md

 ---
-title: How to make type classes without implicit caller in Elm
+title: How to make type classes without implicit parameter in Elm
 tags: Elm, AdventCalendar2017, AdventCalendar
 ---
 # 諸注意